 Club considerations: Clubs should encourage all players to arrive for training and matches by their own personal car or by other means if viable such as walking or bike.
-Players should not carshare outside their household or social bubble unless unavoidable.
-If players use Public Transport, they should follow Government Guidance here.
+Players must not car-share outside their household or social bubble unless unavoidable.
 For away games it is encouraged that clubs make arrangements for players to travel independently as above.
 However, if clubs absolutely need to utilise coach travel or if participants have to travel with people outside of their household or support bubble for matches or away games they and the club should try to: